fastrgv/hbox/README.md

 ### The 6th heuristic

-The 6th priority measure, pri6, works differently, to promote meandering.
+The 6th priority measure, pri6, works to promote meandering.
 It is defined as follows:

 	* pri6 = 60(HunEst)/HunEst0
 	* persists beyond "halfway"